zeachco/dj-viz/README.md

 ## Download

-Pre-built binaries are available from [GitHub Actions](../../actions/workflows/build.yml) - click on the latest successful run and download artifacts for your platform:
+Pre-built binaries are available for download in [Releases](../../releases) - click on the latest successful run and download artifacts for your platform:

 - **dj-viz-linux-x86_64** - Linux (x86_64)
 - **dj-viz-linux-aarch64** - Raspberry Pi 4+ (64-bit)